 5. Fix the Shin Guards to Stop Them From Slipping

-Don’t worry about it too much as there is a few ways to prevent this from happening.
+Don’t worry about it too much, as there are a few ways to prevent this from happening.

 Placing tape both above and below your shin guards will anchor them in place for the duration of the game.
 Just make sure the tape is tight enough to secure the shin guards in place but not too tight that it’s uncomfortable!